 Instructions

-- In a large pan, heat butter and cook shallots until translucent, about 5 minutes.
-Add white wine.
+- In a large pan, heat about 2 tablespoons of butter and cook the shallots until they turn translucent, about 5 minutes.
+Then add the garlic and salt and saute again until fragrant.

 - After about 3 minutes, remove the mussels from the liquid to a serving dish.

-- Add cream and chopped parsley to the pan.
-Cook for a few minutes until the sauce thickens slightly.
+- Add the chopped parsley to the pan.

-- Pour hot sauce over the mussels and serve immediately with fresh, crusty bread or frites.
+- Serve immediately with fresh, crusty bread or frites.
 Enjoy!

 Leave a Reply